Brazilian Fish Stew is

 - Heat the olive oil in a large skillet or casserole over medium-high heat.
-Add the onions and cook until they begin to soften, about 3 minutes.1 tablespoon olive oil, 12 ounces frozen pepper and onion strips
+Add the peppers and onions and cook until they begin to thaw, about 3 minutes.1 tablespoon olive oil, 12 ounces frozen pepper and onion strips

-- Pour the coconut milk over everything, cover, and simmer about 20 minutes, stirring occasionally.14 ounces light unsweetened coconut milk
+- Pour the coconut milk over everything, mix and cover, and simmer about 20 minutes, stirring occasionally.14 ounces light unsweetened coconut milk

 - When the tilapia is cooked through, garnish with additional cilantro (if desired) and serve.

 - Make the marinade and coat the tilapia ahead of time (even the night before!) and store in the refrigerator.
 This will save time when you are ready to cook.